 In addition to witches, another sign that it is Easter time in Finland is the abundance of Mämmi, a traditional Easter dessert made from rye flour, malted rye, molasses and orange zest.
 The divisive treat (you either love it or hate it) has been an Easter tradition since the 13th century.

-In addition to riddles and guessing games, Danes celebrate the arrival of spring during Easter, and many homes and shops are adorned with yellow and green decorations and spruced up with daffodils and birch branches.
+In addition to riddles and guessing games, Danes also celebrate the arrival of spring during Easter At this time of year, many homes and shops are adorned with yellow and green decorations and spruced up with daffodils and birch branches.

 What is your favourite Easter or Spring tradition?

-Interested in experiencing the Nordics for yourself?
-Experience more of the region with a Scandinavian Combo tour or browse through all of Nordic Visitor's travel experiences to find your dream trip.
+Interested in seeing the Nordics for yourself?
+You can experience more of the region on a Scandinavian combo tour, or browse through all of Nordic Visitor's travel experiences to find your dream trip.